Key Takeaways

 Multifocal contacts can be an excellent way to give yourself clear vision when you’re dealing with eye conditions.
 However, that doesn’t mean that you’ll adjust right away.

-If you’re interested in purchasing a pair of multifocal, or need advice on how to adapt to wearing them, book an appointment with us at Hercules Optometric Group, so our team of experienced optometrists can give you the help you deserve.
+If you’re interested in purchasing a pair of multifocal, or need advice on how to adapt to wearing them, book an appointment with us at Total Vision Hercules, so our team of experienced optometrists can give you the help you deserve.